Grandfather Economic Report series

 By the way > a chapter of this series called the 'Family Income Report' shows the time period of the first half of this chart, when debt ratios were stable, was also one of the best periods ever of real median family income growth - most with one wage-earner per family.

-Stated differently, in 1957 there was $1.86 in debt for each dollar of net national income, but in 2009 there was $5.05 of debt for each dollar of national income - up 171%.
-It also means this extra $3.19 of debt per dollar of national income produced zilch extra national income.
-Even worse, in 2008 alone it took $9 of new debt to produce one dollar of national income, whereas in 2009 a drop in total debt saw a drop in national income.
+Stated differently, in 1957 there was $1.86 in debt for each dollar of net national income, but in 2015 there was $4.70 of debt for each dollar of national income - up 153%.
+It also means this extra $2.84 of debt per dollar of national income produced zilch extra national income.
 What kind of 'so called productivity' is that, a nation run near entirely on debt?
 Answer > Negative Productivity.

 "Foreign interests have more control over the US economy than Americans, leaving the country in a state that is financially imprudent.
 More and more of our debt is held by foreign countries some of which are our allies and some are not.
 The huge holdings of American government debt by countries such as China and Saudi Arabia could leave a powerful financial weapon in the hands of countries that may be hostile to US corporate and diplomatic interests.
 David Walker, the US comptroller general.
 23 July 2007. http://business.timesonline.co.uk/tol/business/markets/united_states/article2120735.ece